betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/overview.md

 There are many third party applications that can be used in conjunction with Betfair which can help improve your interactions with the Exchange from more detailed live information from selected markets to automating your strategies.

-If you havn't before used a third party betting tool, below is a quick guide which will give you an idea of which tool may be best suited to your needs
+If you haven’t before used a third-party betting tool, below is a quick guide which will give you an idea of which tool may be best suited to your needs

 ![third party tools comparison](./img/compare.jpg)

 On the left hand navigation menu, we will provide examples of different basic strategies and how they can be implemented into various tools listed above.
-These are seperated by how the automation is integrated into that particular tool.
+These are separated by how the automation is integrated into that particular tool.
 (Excel) for tutorials that utilize Excel spreadsheets to automate a strategy and (Rules) for tutorials that focus on automation strategies using the applications rule editor.

 If you have any suggestions for new tutorials / improvements please reach out to bdp@betfair.com.au - We'd love to hear your thoughts and feedback.